mackenziekbrooks/dci102-f21-humanitiesdata/docs/your-computer.md

 [https://xkcd.com/934/](http://imgs.xkcd.com/comics/mac_pc.png)

 ## Do you really know your computer?
 For many of us, computers are a means to an end, a tool for a job.
-We use our computers to write papers, send email, talk to our friends and family, watch Netflix, or maybe play a game.
+We use our computers to write papers, send email, talk to our friends and family, watch Netflix, or play games.
 Maybe you use your computer to make art, do science, or analyze statistics.
 Most likely, you have a preference for a PC or a Mac, even if the only reason you can articulate is the way it looks.

 But how well do you really know your computer?
 Do you know what operating system it runs?
 Which version of that operating system?
 When was the last time you updated it?
 Have you ever upgraded your hardware?
 Do you even know which pieces of your computer are the hardware?
 As an exercise, see if you can find the name and version of your operating system.
 What other information can you find out?